vesd/colors-api/README.md

 ## How to run

-Rename `.env-sample` to `.env` and set your MySQL database credentials
+Rename `.env-sample` to `.env` and set your MySQL database credentials and jwt secret

 ```javascript
 nvm use 14